phact/dse-spark-rest-api/docsrc/content/index.md

 ### Technical Take Aways

-The preffered method for submitting spark applications (whether remotely using `dse client-tool` or from the cluster itself) is `dse spark-submit`.
+The prefered method for submitting spark applications (whether remotely using `dse client-tool` or from the cluster itself) is `dse spark-submit`.
 DSE takes care of setting environmental variables and identifying the Spark master for application submission automatically simplifying availability requirements of spark applications.

 However, some users require the ability to submit spark jobs remotely via REST.
 In these cases, customers often find out about job server and incurr the complexity that goes along with job server to achieve REST submission.
 In many cases the undocumented Spark REST api is enough.
 This asset shows how simple it is to use it.